Hongzhi97/Hongzhi97.github.io/_pages/about.md

 Hakiim is a minimalist, evening-jogger, mocha-man, table-tennis player, nature-lover.

 Some updates:
-- March 2023    : A statistical assistant at Mark Wainwright Analytical Centre, UNSW Sydney.
+- A statistical assistant at Mark Wainwright Analytical Centre, UNSW Sydney since March 2022.
-- February 2022 : A sessional teaching academic at the School of Mathematical and Physical Sciences, Macquarie University.
+- A sessional teaching academic at the School of Mathematical and Physical Sciences, Macquarie University since February 2022.
-- February 2022 : A professional staff at the School of Education, UNSW Sydney.
+- A professional staff at the School of Education, UNSW Sydney since February 2022.